Paternal age effect: Down syndrome

-It appears that a paternal-age effect might exist with respect to Down syndrome, but it is very small in comparison to the maternal-age effect.
+It appears that a paternal-age effect might exist concerning Down syndrome, but it is small when compared to the maternal-age effect.

 Intelligence

 A review in 2005 found a U-shaped relationship between paternal age and low intelligence quotients (IQs).
 The highest IQ was found at paternal ages of 25–29; fathers younger than 25 and older than 29 tended to have children with lower IQs.
 It also found that "at least a half dozen other studies ... have demonstrated significant associations between paternal age and human intelligence."
-A 2009 study examined children at 8 months, 4 years and 7 years and found that higher paternal age was associated with poorer scores in almost all neurocognitive tests used but that higher maternal age was associated with better scores on the same tests; this was a reverse effect to that observed in the 2005 review, which found that maternal age began to correlate with lower intelligence at a younger age than paternal age, however two other past studies were in agreement with the 2009 study's results.
+A 2009 study examined children at 8 months, 4 years, and 7 years and found that higher paternal age was associated with poorer scores in almost all neurocognitive tests used but that higher maternal age was associated with better scores on the same tests; this was a reverse effect to that observed in the 2005 review, which found that maternal age began to correlate with lower intelligence at a younger age than paternal age, however two other past studies were in agreement with the 2009 study's results.
 An editorial accompanying the 2009 paper emphasized the importance of controlling for socioeconomic status in studies of paternal age and intelligence.
 A 2010 study from Spain also found an association between advanced paternal age and intellectual disability.

 On the other hand, later research concluded that previously reported negative associations might be explained by confounding factors, especially parental intelligence and education.
 A re-analysis of the 2009 study found that the paternal age effect could be explained by adjusting for maternal education and number of siblings.
 A 2012 Scottish study found no significant association between paternal age and intelligence, after adjusting what was initially an inverse-U association for both parental education and socioeconomic status as well as number of siblings.
 A 2013 study of half a million Swedish men adjusted for genetic confounding by comparing brothers and found no association between paternal age and offspring IQ.
 Another study from 2014 found an initially positive association between paternal age and offspring IQ that disappeared when adjusting for parental IQs.